memgraph/docs/help-center/faq/mage-faq.md

 ---
-id: faq
+id: mage-faq
-title: Frequently asked questions
+title: MAGE - Frequently asked questions
-sidebar_label: FAQ
+sidebar_label: MAGE
-slug: /faq
+slug: /faq/mage
 ---

 ### What is Memgraph?

 **Memgraph** is a native in-memory graph streaming platform built to handle real-time use-cases at enterprise scale.
 Memgraph supports strongly-consistent ACID transactions and uses the standardized **Cypher** query language for structuring, manipulating, and exploring data.
 You can connect to Kafka and use Memgraph to wrangle your graph data source.

 ### What is MAGE?